filipebsmaia/cie-server/README.md

-# Adonis API application
+# CIE MOBILE

-This is the boilerplate for creating an API server in AdonisJs, it comes pre-configured with.
+This is the back-end of the CIE App.

 1. Bodyparser
 2. Authentication